arbor-sim/arbor/doc/python/recipe.rst

     to instruct Python to do that automatically.

     .. note::
-        Arbor's Python binding is: a thin wrapper around the Arbor library, which is written in C++.
+        Arbor's Python binding is a thin wrapper around the Arbor library, which is written in C++.
         Calling the base class constructor ensures correct initialization of memory in the underlying C++ class.

     A minimal constructor therefore looks like this: